GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/07.461-470/05.Glory-Be-to-the-Father/docs.md

 ---
+title: |
-title: 465.
-Glory Be to the Father
+    465. Glory Be to the Father - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 465.
+Glory Be to the Father.
+Glory be to the Father,  and to the Son, and to the Holy Ghost; As it was in the beginning,  is now, and ever shall be, world without end.
+Amen.
+    keywords:  |
-    keywords: Christ in Song, Glory Be to the Father, Glory be to the Father,
+        Christ in Song, adventhymnals, advent hymnals, Glory Be to the Father, Glory be to the Father.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 465. GLORY BE TO THE FATHER
+####  Christ in Song,

 ```txt
 1.